belozersky321/TreeDist/README.md

 Input of all programs is two trees in Newick format.
 Trees may be in separate files or in one file.
 All five programs are run from the command line:
-*_dist tree1.tre tree2.tre
+`*_dist tree1.tre tree2.tre`
 or
-*_dist twotrees.tre
+`*_dist twotrees.tre`
-and give their results to stdout.
+and provide their results to stdout.
+In the first case (two paramters in the command), first trees from both files are compared.
+In the second case, first two trees from the input files are regarded as input.